[Estimated reading time: 5 minutes, 45 seconds]

 Investing isn’t speculating, and needn’t be complicated.

-It can be as simple as investing every month without fail, in a well-diversified, low cost portfolio – and staying invested no matter what.
+It can be as simple as investing every month without fail, in a globally diversified portfolio invested in the world’s greatest companies – and staying invested no matter what.

 There's genius in such simplicity, and money to be made because of a financial concept called ‘pound (or dollar) cost averaging’.